Attraction of the Week: The Durango & Silverton Narrow Gauge Railroad Train

 It comes as no surprise that the fantastic Durango & Silverton Narrow Gauge Railroad has been rated as one of the world’s best train rides.
-The picturesque journey, which starts in charming ski resort town of Durango and ends in the tiny high altitude town of Silverton, travels through the gorgeous San Juan National Forest, and offers some of the best views you will see in Colorado, or anywhere for the matter.
+The picturesque journey, which starts in the charming ski resort town of Durango and ends in the tiny high altitude town of Silverton, travels through the gorgeous San Juan National Forest, and offers some of the best scenery in Colorado.
 While some touristy activities are overrated, this is definitely one for the bucket list!
 Even if you are not located within a reasonable roadtrip distance from the Southern Colorado region, it is well worth the flight & drive from the Albuquerque airport!
 Yes, it is that spectacular!

 The train has been in continuous operation since 1882, at which time it was originally constructed to transport silver and gold ore from the San Juan Mountains.
 Not surprisingly, it became much more popular for the outstanding views, and thus, became the popular tourist attraction which still stands strong today.
 The ride begins in the original depot, located in downtown Durango.
 Downtown Durango is a charming little place with lots of local restaurants, shops, galleries, and gift shops.
 Treating yourself to a wonderful local restaurant and browsing around the shops after your ride is a must!

 The best part of all is that the train runs year-round, so the views change drastically along with the seasons.
-If you happen to be planning a vacation during the fall, you will be treated to some incredible fall foliage near Silverton.
+If you happen to be planning a vacation during the fall, you will be treated to some incredible fall foliage.
 Silverton, a former silver mining camp, is now a popular outdoor recreation area.
-Unfortunately, none of the train rides really stop in Silverton long enough to explore much, so you will have to make a return trip if you would like to check out the ski resort, hiking trails, mountain biking, etc. What you will get to enjoy during your visit are the incredible towering mountains views which are just amazing during the fall and winter season.
+Unfortunately, none of the train rides really stop in Silverton long enough to explore much, so you will have to make a return trip if you would like to check out the ski resort, hiking trails, mountain biking, etc. However, you will get to enjoy incredible towering mountains views which are just breathtaking during the fall and winter season.

 Wintertime also offers no shortage of spectacular scenery, and snow lovers in particular, will definitely want to plan a trip during this time.
 Traveling through the majestic snowy pine covered San Juan National Forest is truly a winter wonderland experience like no other, and thus, this train ride is just perfect for getting into the holiday spirit.
 If you feel like getting even more festive, you can take a Christmas tree train ride (where you will cut down your own fresh tree) or the festive Polar Express ride based on the children’s classic.
 Either way, the ride will be fantastic as the snow covered pines and mountains dominate the landscape this time of year.
 Winter time trips are a bit shorter as the train only goes out 26 miles to Cascade Station.